sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Problem Statement

 This project seeks to forecast number of people infected and number of deaths caused by COVID-19 for a time duration of 14-days based on historical data from JHU.
-I will be using Amazon SageMaker DeepAR forecasting algorithm, a supervised learning algorithm for forecasting scalar (one-dimensional) time series using recurrent neural networks (RNN) .
+I will be using Amazon SageMaker DeepAR forecasting algorithm, a supervised learning algorithm for forecasting scalar (one-dimensional) time series using recurrent neural networks (RNN) to produce both point and probabilistic forecasts.
 DeepAR is an underutilized approach in this area .
 The dataset contains hundreds of related time series, and DeepAR outperforms classical forecasting methods autoregressive integrated moving average (ARIMA) or exponential smoothing (ETS), for this type of applications.